Hermetic Programming: Parameterizing Access to State

 A function is hermetic as code exactly when it is inert as a value.

-Consider the Python example below:
+Consider the two Python functions below:

 The only lexical name that hello references is the parameter out (write is a member selection on out), so hello is inert.
 In contrast, main is live because it refers to the live free identifier stdout.